JenilP2161/threat-tracker/README.md

-# 🛡️ Malware Tracker
+# 🛡️ Threat Tracker

-A full-stack malware tracking application built with **Next.js**, providing real-time data from a public API with filtering, sorting, and pagination.
+A full-stack threat tracking application built with **Next.js**, providing real-time data from a public API with filtering, sorting, and pagination.

 ---